Neotibicen: Predators

 Many animals feed on cicadas, which usually occurs during the final days when they become easy prey near the ground.
-One of the more notable predators is the cicada killer.
-This is a large wasp that catches the dog-day cicada.
+One of the more notable predators is the cicada killer, a large wasp that catches the dog-day cicada.
 After catching and stinging the insect to paralyze it, the cicada killer carries it back to its hole and drags it underground to a chamber where it lays its eggs in the paralyzed cicada.
 When the eggs hatch, the wasp larvae feed on the paralyzed, but still living, cicada.